Dygwah98/MDKTRP-Heuristic/README.md

 # MDKTRP-Heuristic
-MDKTRP heuristic for an university project
+Naive MDKTRP heuristic.
+Not recommended except for testing purposes.